ryerex1/gasmeup/README.md

 	=========================================

 	The app, GasMeUp, is containerized on Docker.
 To run it, download the zipped file in my email and extract it into any directory.
-	Then within this directory, run the command �docker-compose -f "docker-compose.yml" up -d --build� from a command terminal.
+	Then within this directory, run the command

+			docker-compose -f "docker-compose.yml" up -d --build

+								from a command terminal.

 	This will build the application and database (I chose MySQL) necessary to retrieve gas price information.
 	The app will now be running on http://localhost:3000